Resampling-based multi-resolution false discovery exceedance control: Setting and notation

 \subsection{Equivalence classes of transformations}

 Sometimes $\gr$ contains subsets of equivalent transformations, which always give the same test statistic.
-For example, in a case-control study, if we shuffle the controls among themselves, this usually does not change the test statistic \citp[see][p.815]{hemerik2018exact}.
+For example, in a case-control study, if we shuffle the controls among themselves, this usually does not change the test statistic \citp[][p.815]{hemerik2018exact}.
 This relates to the following assumption, which is typically satisfied whenever the data are continuous.
+We make this paper throughout the paper and supplement.

 \begin{assumption} There exists a partition $\gr_1,...,\gr_d$ of $\gr$ with $|\gr_1|=...=|\gr_d|$ such that with probability 1, for all $g, g'\in \gr$ and $1\leq i \leq m$, $T_i(gX)=T_i(g'X)$ if and only if $g$ and $g'$ are in the same set $\gr_j$.
 Further, with probability 1, for all $1\leq i, i' \leq m$, $T_i(gX)\neq T_{i'}(g'X)$ if $g$ and $g'$ are in different sets $\gr_j$. \end{assumption}